Analytic Evolution for Complex Coupled Tight-Binding Models: Applications to Quantum Light Manipulation: Abstract

 \section{Abstract}

-We present analytic solutions to the spatial evolution in one-dimensional tight-binding models, considering complex first-neighbor couplings with equal amplitude and arbitrary phases.
+We present analytic solutions to the evolution in generalized tight-binding models, which consider complex first-neighbor couplings with equal amplitude and arbitrary phases.
 Our findings provide a powerful tool for efficiently calculating expectation values and correlations within the system, which are otherwise difficult to compute numerically.
-We apply our general results to relevant examples in quantum light manipulation using N-port linear couplers, describing the evolution of single(multi)-mode squeezing, single photon added (subtracted) Gaussian states, and second-order site-to-site photon correlations.
+We apply our results to relevant examples in quantum light manipulation using N-port linear couplers, describing the evolution of single(multi)-mode squeezing, single photon added (subtracted) Gaussian states, and second-order site-to-site photon correlations.
 Significantly, our analytic results outperform standard numerical calculations.
 Our study paves the way for a comprehensive mathematical framework describing the spatial evolution of quantum states across a wide range of physical systems governed by the tight-binding model.